-For those of us who fly regularly, there are always questions we wish we could ask our pilots about the process of air travel.
+There are always questions we wish we could ask pilots about the process of air travel.
 Reader's Digest felt the same way, so it asked commercial airline pilots to share some of their secrets.
+Pilots answered 40 questions, covering everything from the best time of day to fly to their least-favorite airports to visit.
+Below are 15 answers to those burning questions.

 A regional jet pilot based in Charlotte, North Carolina, admitted that most pilots have experienced a lightning strike, but assures travelers that airplanes are built to take it.
 "You hear a big boom and see a big flash and that's it.
 You're not going to fall out of the sky," he said.